-As researcher, it is recommended to make your core research competencies as visible as possible within your institution and within your research network at national and international level.
-The department of research funding support at your institution would be able to direct relevant calls to you and your department.
+For you as a researcher, it is recommended to make your core research competencies as visible as possible within your institution and within your research network at national and international level.
+The Research Support Office at your institution will be able to direct relevant calls to you and your department.
 Your research network might be aware of relevant calls that they will share with you.
-You may start your call search from the Commission page by entering different keywords that characterise your research field of interest, and then refine the results with the help of further filters.
+You may start your call search from the Commission page by entering different keywords that characterise your research field of interest and then refine the results with the help of further filters.